Andy Hornbuckle (AU)

 Paddy Hayes (UK)

-Being passionate about stormwater quality, Paddy is delighted to be involved in Stormwater Shepherds coming to the UK where he is sure that its pillars of ‘Action, Education and Lobbying’ will gain support and make a difference at all levels.
+Being passionate about stormwater quality, Paddy is delighted to be involved in Stormwater Shepherds coming to the UK where he is sure that its pillars of ‘Action, Education and Advocacy’ will gain support and make a difference at all levels.